 The way our team manage git branches is to create a new feature branch at the remote end, then we do a git pull and switch to the new feature branch locally.
 Next we do our development work, commit and push those changes.
 Finally we merge the reviewed code into a central remote branch.
 All pretty standard.
 When we merge, we tend to automatically delete the remote feature branch and then repeat the process.
 However, this can lead to having a lot of local branches that don’t track a remote branch anymore, and it’s good practice to tidy those up.
-So, how can you delete all the local branches that don’t track a remote (often searched for as “delete local branch git”)?
+So, how can you delete all the local branches that don’t track a remote (often searched for as “delete local branch git” or “git prune local branches“)?
 I also explain why

 git prune remote origin is not the answer if you want to delete a local git branch!